SUNY Downstate Medical Center

 The individual may elect to have the matter resolved informally through mediation, if appropriate.
 If mediation is successful, ODI will send a written notice to that effect to both parties.
 The matter will then be closed.
 Should mediation be unsuccessful ODI will advise the complainant of her or his right to proceed with a formal complaint.

-At any time in this process, the Complainant may elect to file a formal complaint, as long as it is within the 45-day time limit.
-(See "Time Limits" above.)
+At any time in this process, the Complainant may elect to file a formal complaint, as long as it is within the 180 day time limit.
+(See “Time Limits” above.)

 Investigation of Formal Complaints

-If there is a formal complaint filed, ODI will take all reasonable steps necessary to complete the investigation and file a written report within forty-five (45) calendar days after receipt of the complaint.
+If there is a formal complaint filed, ODI will take all reasonable steps necessary to complete the investigation within forty-five (45) calendar days after receipt of the complaint.
 When appropriate, ODI may extend this deadline for a reasonable period of time to conclude its investigation.
-Both the Complainant and the Respondent(s) shall be entitled to submit written statements or other relevant and material evidence.
+Both the Complainant and the Respondent(s) shall be entitled to submit written statements or other relevant and material evidence and witnesses.
 An informal investigation will only be used with the consent of both parties and only where its use is deemed appropriate by ODI (complaints of sexual violence will not be resolved by using mediation, but instead must be referred immediately to the Title IX Coordinator).

 The burden of proof in cases of sex discrimination is preponderance of the evidence.

-Inaction by Complainant: If at any time during an investigation, a Complainant declines to cooperate with the ODI, or if ODI determines that the Complainant no longer wishes to pursue her/his complaint, the matter may be considered closed, with appropriate notification.
+Inaction by Complainant: If at any time during an investigation, a Complainant declines to cooperate with ODI, or if ODI determines that the Complainant no longer wishes to pursue her/his complaint, the matter may be considered closed, with appropriate notification.
+SUNY Downstate reserves the right to pursue any complaint of discrimination about which it becomes aware.
+Based on information received, the Assistant Vice President/Title IX Coordinator may exercise his/her discretion and initiate a complaint on behalf of the Downstate campus community, regardless of complainant cooperation or involvement.

-Neither Complainant or Respondent's attorney may participate or be present at any meeting convened by ODI.
-Respondents and Complainants are expected to communicate with the ODI directly, not through legal counsel or other intermediaries.
+If legal counsel is retained by a Complainant or Respondent that counsel may not participate or be present at any meeting convened by ODI.
+Respondents and Complainants are expected to communicate with ODI directly, not through legal counsel or other intermediaries.

 Resolution of Formal Complaint